cryptofiat/referencestore/README.md

-# referencestore
+# transfer-info

-Server for storing transfer reference values by blockchain transaction reference.
+transfer-info implements a server for storing transfer information by blockchain transaction hash.
-The information in the transfer reference should only be visible to the sender and the receiver.
+The information in the transfer info should only be visible to the sender and the receiver.

 ## Install